 Mote’s 15 albums, including his brand new release from New Haven Records, titled Where You Lead Me, are a testament to his love for musical diversity.
 Each recording has blended Country, Pop and Gospel influences and has earned him multiple Dove and Grammy nominations, including the Best Roots Gospel Album nominations in 2017 and 2019.

-As a young man, Gordon became one of the first blind students in the country to be mainstreamed into the public-school system and later received a full scholarship to Jacksonville State University in Jacksonville, Alabama.
-After three years at JSU, he transferred to Nashville’s Belmont University and graduated with honors.
-Two days after graduation, Country music legend Lee Greenwood asked Mote to join his band.
+By the age of three, Mote began playing piano, singing and traveling with his family.
+As he began to excel musically, he enjoyed academic success also.
+He became one of the first blind students in the country to mainstream into the public school system.
+He received a full scholarship to Jacksonville State University in Jacksonville, AL. After three years, at the University, he transferred to Nashville’s famed Belmont University, where he graduated with honors.